 If you run into this problem, you need to either get your indoor lighting closer to your plants or purchase more sufficient indoor grow lighting.

-Most seeds don’t have highly specific requirements or specific treatments that are required to get successful germination.
+Most general garden seeds don’t have highly specific requirements or specific treatments that are required to get successful germination.
 But, some seeds (or sometimes specific varieties of certain plants) do have special requirements.

 - Scarification, or scoring the seed to make it easier for the seed to germinate.
 This simulates seed movement or rough treatment, such as being eaten by an animal.